At the end of 2015, I was a far way from where I am now in terms of my embracing a simpler lifestyle.

 Looking back, it is a bit difficult to see how it all evolved to get to this point, but there have been some definite schools of values that have spoken to my soul and enabled my interpretation and illustration of ‘minimalism’ to come to life.

-You see – over the past two years – all of these schools of thought, these value systems, have influenced me.
+Over the past two years all of these schools of thought, these value systems, have influenced me.
 Being the type of person who likes things to fit into neat boxes (read: Type A), I have been feeling a bit unsettled lately about how they all fit together – I started out as a pure minimalist, and now I am also a frugal living advocate?
 But I also enjoy old fashioned concepts of simple living.
 Throw in ‘intentionality’ and I am left pondering how they are all meant to fit.
 Do they go together?
 Which is more important?
-For goodness sake – what do I call myself?!

 The answer I have discovered (no surprises here) is that they are all equally important and valuable.
 The important thing is not the definitions or terminology – it’s the way I choose to live out these values in my day to day life.
 Many people I know already live a life of simplicity, frugality and minimalism to a degree that feels right to them.
 For others, it is a new journey.
 There is no competition in life.
 No one gets a medal for figuring this stuff out sooner than anyone else.
 And for others, it is not a desirable path to walk along at all.
 It’s all good.
 All that matters is that a life of simplicity is available at the point at which it is chosen with gusto by the individual.